 - multiple primitive sites on Giant Ledge, above and below on both sides

 Note: never camp love 3500’ in The Catskills, except in a true emergency or in winter when there‘s deep snow covering the fragile vegetation.
 And always check recent advice about camp fires, especially if there’s any kind of drought (like the one we had in 2022).

 Of course, there’s also the Woodland Valley Campground at roughly the mid-way point.

 Photos from the Burroughs Range Trail…

-Warning: all these hikes are suitable only for strong and seasoned mountain hikers.
+Warning: all these hikes are suitable only for strong mountain hikers.

-There’s only one true fully-trailed loop in The Catskills, Huckleberry Loop — a shorter and much easier loop hike that can be completed as a moderately difficult day hike.
+FYI, there’s only one true fully-trailed loop in The Catskills, and that’s Huckleberry Loop — a shorter and much easier loop hike that can be completed as a moderately challenging day hike.

 Get full access…

 Get instant access to the full version of this site and enjoy great supporter benefits: full galleries, full trail notes, early access to the latest content, and more.